pbeza/wildland-core/docs/architecture/lss.md

 set of traits.
 That means each platform (os) have to have their own implementations that are then passed as an instance to wildland.

-LSS is responsible for storing security oriented data:
+LSS data is persistant for specific device.

-- device identity (private key)
+LSS is responsible for storing security oriented data, for example:

-- forest identity (private key)
+- private keys (device, forest, master identity)
-- master identity (private key)
+- storage definitions

 Example implementations of LSS: